hestonhoffman/PFCExperiment/account.md

 ## Creating an account

-Signing up for a Puppet Pipelines account is easy.

 1. Navigate to the [Puppet Pipelines sign-up page](https://pipelines.puppet.com/signup).
 1. Fill in your name, company name (optional), and email address.
    > **Note:** If you are creating a shared organization account, ensure you are using an email adress that is accessible to the people in your organization.